-Repairs you make to business equipment, office space, buildings and other property are deductible on line 21.
-Maintenance that you perform is also deductible on line 21.
+Actual costs associated with repairs you make to business equipment, office space, buildings and other property are deductible on line 21.
+Actual costs associated with maintenance that you perform are also deductible on line 21.

 You must distinguish between repairs and improvements.
 Repairs and maintenance keep your property in ordinary and efficient operating condition.
 Those costs are deducted on this line.
 Improvements add to the value of the property or prolong its useful life.

 Improvements are considered capital expenditures and must be added to the cost basis of the property.
 Improvements aren't deducted on line 21.
 They must be recognized as expense through depreciation, which is reported on line 13.